STEINS;GATE 0 Game Cover

 • “Great atmosphere and plot; it makes an already perfect series even better.”

-• “The writing, atmosphere, and soundtrack are, as expected of a sci-fi adventure game, fantastic.”
+• “The writing, atmosphere, and soundtrack are, as expected of a sci-adv game, fantastic.”

-• “I feel like they really nailed this aspect; there is a wider range of soundtracks compared to the original visual novel, and they are used in a more efficient manner to heighten the atmosphere and bring out the correct emotions from the reader.”
+• “I feel like they really nailed this aspect; there is a wider range of soundtracks compared to the original visual novel, and they are used in a more efficient manner to heighten the atmosphere in order to bring out the correct emotions from the reader.”

 • “In this branch, the main character, Okabe Rintaro, is already broken - the atmosphere of the game is more gloomy and depressing.”